Updated: May 29

 Whether it’s your dog getting a little too rowdy in their adventures or your cat moonlighting as a back alley brawler, when they return to you a little scratched up or bleeding, reach for a non-adherent pad to dress their wounds.
 You can get them in different sizes, usually in individual packages that keep them sterile.
 They work by having an absorbent pad covered with a thin, perforated film; the film prevents the absorbent material from sticking to the wound while still allowing drainage.

-These types of dual-layered dressings are common—it’s similar to the padding on a bandaid—but it’s important to choose large, non-adherent pads (without the sticky, tape-like siding) for your pet.
+These types of dual-layered dressings are common—it’s similar to the padding on a bandaid—but it’s important to choose large, non-adherent pads (without the sticky, tape-like siding) for your pet first-aid kit.
 Dressing adhesives don’t often stick well to fur, and if they do, your pet won’t appreciate having clumps of their fur removed alongside their dressing.

 1 (b).
 Gauze